Cork Vs Foam Soundproofing

 When installing cork soundproofing tiles, it is important to measure and plan the layout beforehand to ensure a precise fit.
 This can be done by starting from a corner or an edge and working your way across the surface.
 It is also recommended to leave a small gap between the tiles to allow for expansion and contraction.

-See also Soundproofing Front Door
+See also Soundproofing a Drum Room

 Step-by-Step Guide to Installing Foam Soundproofing